Stock Price Prediction Using Machine Learning

 Step 4: Normalize the Data

-As LSTM models perform best on data that is scaled, please execute normalisation, so that all the values are in a similar range, usually between 0 and 1.
-If we use a technique like Min-Max Scaling, the model can learn the trend rather than the effect of numerical prices, which are many times the difference in raw prices.
+LSTM models perform best on data that is strictly scaled to ensure all values are between 0 and 1.
+If we use a technique like Min-Max Scaling, the model can learn the trend rather than being heavily negatively biased by massive fluctuations and varying magnitudes in raw numerical prices.

 Step 5: Create Training Sequences